 Which trading platform is better: AvaTrade or Plus500?

 AvaTrade enjoys a notable advantage when it comes to the quality of its trading platforms.
 Besides the MT4 and MT5 trading platforms, AvaTrade maintains its proprietary WebTrader, AvaOptions, and AvaTradeGO, together with three social trading platforms.
 Plus500 only offers its below-average proprietary trading platform, placing traders at a disadvantage and granting AvaTrade an edge.

 Both brokers offer commission-free CFD trading, but the minimum spread of 0.9 pips at AvaTrade trails the 0.8 pips at Plus500.
 Extending the lower pricing advantage at Plus500 is the unacceptable $50 inactivity fee at AvaTrade.
 While the difference in mark-up remains minimal on an individual basis, high-frequency traders will achieve a notable more beneficial cost structure at Plus500 over time.

 What about MetaTrader and copy trading?

 Plus500 neither supports the MT4 or MT5 trading platforms nor any social trading or copy trading options.
 AvaTrade offers traders the MT4 and MT5 trading platforms alike, but only the out-of-the-box versions, without necessary third-party upgrades.
-With three copy trading options, ZuluTrade, DupliTrade, and MQL5 Signal Service, AvaTrade grants traders competitive choices, not just compared to Plus500, but across the online Forex broker industry.
+With three copy trading options, ZuluTrade, DupliTrade, and MQL5 Signal Service, AvaTrade grants traders competitive choices, not just compared to Plus500, but across the online broker industry.